 It will have no need of gendarmerie to enforce its suggestions and proposals.
 In bourgeois parliaments, laws are decreed which no one but those interested understand, and for their execution, they require a police force.
-In the federal council of economy, where the supreme authority resides in numbers and statistical the federated commune, integrated in the economic total network of the country or countries in revolution.
+In the federal council of economy, where the supreme authority resides in numbers and statistical data, coercion, besides being impossible in itself, would produce contrary and sterile results.